 As a member of a small accounting team, in addition to her regular contribution to quarterly and yearly financial reporting and audit support, Slavica is responsible for lots of hands-on accounting processes and ad-hoc reporting.

-Before joining Ostrom, Slavica spent 4 years with Ledcor Group of Companies’ Corporate Finance team, and before that she worked in various accounting positions for 14 years, within tire distribution and the auto-parts marketing industry.
+Before joining Ostrom Climate, Slavica spent 4 years with Ledcor Group of Companies’ Corporate Finance team, and before that she worked in various accounting positions for 14 years, within tire distribution and the auto-parts marketing industry.

 Slavica holds CPA Designation from the CPA Association of BC, Canada, and a B.A. in Economics from the University of Novi Sad, Serbia.